renr0124/FinalProject-NP/README.md

 # Team members

-* Raymond Ren - Front-End game programmer
+* Raymond Ren - Back-End Game Programmer (Actual programming for the game)
-* Jim Garrison - Backend and networking the game.
+* Jim Garrison - Networking and Server Engineer (Making sure game is available via network and is scalable to x users)
-* Lee Gobin - Front-End game
+* Lee Gobin - Front-end Game (using JavaFX to make game look nice)

 # Comments
 1. Be more specific about the deliverables.
 Think about what you are going to demo in the final presentation and complile a list of features to be delivered.